gtrdp/twitter-clustering/LogBook/00-april.md

 April #1
 ---------
+Target this week:

+- Working code with visualization
+	- Using preprocessed data from Mas Arham
+	- Using mainstream online media
+- DBI is also counted (as discussed in the meeting).

 - **Sun Apr  2 21:41:15 WIB 2017**
 	- Preparing the git repository.
 	- Mining twitter using python: